-B. If a client is introduced to the Registrant by either an unaffiliated or an affiliated solicitor, Registrant may pay that solicitor a referral fee in accordance with the requirements of Rule 206(4)-3 of the Investment Advisers Act of 1940, and any corresponding state securities law requirements.
+Registrant has a solicitation agreement in place in which the Registrant pays the promoter a referral fee in accordance with the requirements of Rule 206(4)-3 of the Investment Advisers Act of 1940, and any corresponding state securities law requirements.
 Any such referral fee shall be paid solely from the Registrant's investment advisory fee and shall not result in any additional charge to the client.
-If the client is introduced to the Registrant by an unaffiliated solicitor, the solicitor, at the time of the solicitation, is required to: disclose the nature of their solicitor relationship, provide each prospective client with a copy of the Registrant's written Brochure and a copy of the written disclosure statement from the solicitor to the client disclosing the terms of the solicitation arrangement between the Registrant and the solicitor, including the compensation to be received by the solicitor from the Registrant.
+If the client is introduced to the Registrant by an unaffiliated promoter, the promoter, at the time of the solicitation, is required to disclose the nature of their promoter relationship with the Firm.